 Employee benefit expense under the administrative expenses represents salaries, allowances and pension provided to our administrative staff.
-For the years ended March 31, 2016 and 2017, our employee benefit expense under the administrative expenses amounted to HK\$3.4 million and HK\$4.4 million, respectively, representing 45.9% and 62.0% of our administrative expenses for the same period, respectively.
+For the two years ended March 31, 2016 and 2017 and the three months ended June 30, 2017, our employee benefit expense under the administrative expenses amounted to approximately HK\$3.4 million, HK\$4.5 million and HK\$1.2 million, respectively, representing approximately 45.9%, 63.4% and 19.0% of our administrative expenses for the same period, respectively.